Barclays shares rise as Walker comes in to clean up

-LONDON Barclays (BARC.L) shares rose on Friday after the British bank named finance industry veteran David Walker as its new chairman, moving quickly to fill a void and picking an expert in business best-practice to lead its recovery from an interest rate rigging scandal.
+LONDON, Aug 10 Barclays (BARC.L) shares rose on Friday after the bank named City grandee David Walker as its new chairman, moving quickly to fill a void and picking a corporate governance expert to lead a recovery from the UK bank's interest rate rigging scandal.

-Walker, 72, is a former Bank of England and UK Treasury official who wrote one of the most significant corporate governance manuals for British banks and has investment banking experience from 17 years at Morgan Stanley (MS.N).
+Walker, 72, is a former Bank of England and Treasury official who wrote one of the most significant governance manuals for UK banks and has investment banking experience from 17 years at Morgan Stanley (MS.N).
+[ID:nL6E8J9HNN]

 "We hope it marks the beginning of a new chapter – a chapter of change - for Barclays.
 We are confident that Sir David is the right man for the job," said Guy Jubb, global Head of Governance & Stewardship at Standard Life Investments, a top 10 shareholder.